ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/_index.md

 ---
-title: Deploy a .NET application with GitHub Actions and Azure Kubernetes Service on Azure Cobalt 100 VMs
+title: Deploy a .NET application with GitHub Actions on Azure Cobalt 100 VMs

 minutes_to_complete: 60